 Octopus stone, Natural stone formation at Osaka Castle, Japan

-The stone was brought and placed in 1624 under Ikeda Tadakatsu during the early construction phase of Osaka Castle.
-It was sourced from Inujima island, demonstrating the remarkable transport methods used by builders of that era.
+The stone was placed in 1624 under Ikeda Tadakatsu during the early construction of Osaka Castle.
+It was brought from Inujima island, showing the distances materials were moved to build the castle.

 The community of curious travelers